-Book Talk’s meetings are open to the public.
+Book Talk’s meetings are free and open to the public.
 The group reads and discusses a variety of fiction and non-fiction.
 Copies of its monthly selections are available for purchase at the library service desk and never cost more than $10.